NeuPhysics/neutrino/docs/mass.rst

 .. admonition:: Quaternion
    :class: note

-   A quaternin is a quantity that can be written as a matrix of the form
+   A quaternion is a quantity that can be written as a matrix of the form

    .. math::
       q = \begin{pmatrix}\;z & w \\ -w^* & \;z^*\end{pmatrix}.